What are Management Theories?

 Until the day that machines are able to think, talk, and experience emotions, humans will remain the most complicated beings to manage.
 Humans can never achieve the kind of error-free performance that machines provide.
 On the upside, there are tons of things that machines aren’t capable of doing, making humans indispensable assets.
 For such reason, proper management is one of the most crucial things for an organization.

 For a long time, theorists have been researching the most suitable forms of management for different work settings.
 This is where management theories come into play.
 Although some of these theories were developed centuries ago, they still provide stable frameworks for running businesses.

 American mechanical engineer Frederick Taylor, who was one of the earliest management theorists, pioneered the scientific management theory.
 He and his associates were among the first individuals to study work performance scientifically.
 Taylor’s philosophy emphasized the fact that forcing people to work hard wasn’t the best way to optimize results.
 Instead, Taylor recommended simplifying tasks so as to increase productivity.

 The strategy was a bit different from how businesses were conducted beforehand.
 Initially, a factory executive enjoyed minimal, if any, contact with his employees.
 There was absolutely no way of standardizing workplace rules and the only motivation of the employees was job security.

-According to Taylor, money was the key incentive to working, which is why he developed the “fair day’s wages for a fair day’s work” concept.
+According to Taylor, money was the key incentive for working, which is why he developed the “fair day’s wages for a fair day’s work” concept.
 Since then, the scientific management theory has been practiced worldwide.
 The resulting collaboration between employees and employers evolved into the teamwork that people now enjoy.

 Systems management offers an alternative approach to the planning and management of organizations.
 The systems management theory proposes that businesses, like the human body, consists of multiple components that work harmoniously so that the larger system can function optimally.
 According to the theory, the success of an organization depends on several key elements: synergy, interdependence, and interrelations between various subsystems.